FiveN1/nymphaea/README.md

 A C Library for creating C applications.
 Data oriented, low level, flexible library.

+## About
+Nymphaea is data oriented.
+Nymphaea also does not use any global variables (almost) so you can easily understand the flow of your programs data.
+Nymphaea thies to be as simple and abstract as possible. so you can youe its functions in many cases.

 ## How to use?
 to use this library in your project you have two options: pre-compile the whole library or use it as is.